aws-samples/drug-discovery-workflows/assets/workflows/diffab/README.md

 ## Running a workflow

-Pick your favorite small fasta file to run your fist end-to-end test.
+Pick your favorite pdb file to run your fist end-to-end test.
 The following command can be done from the terminal or you can navigate to the AWS console.
 Note that DiffAb likely will work best using `STATIC` run storage due to low data volumes and faster startup times.

 ### Example params.json